• Products

 The secondary market can be of two types:

 An auction market is a physical location where buyers and sellers gather.
 They state the rate at which they are willing to buy or sell the securities.
 All the information is public.
 As an investor, you can take a call accordingly.
 In a dealer market, the trade happens electronically (e.g. through fax or telephone).
 Here, a dealer serves as the middleman and carries a security inventory.
-He aims to make a profit on the transaction.
+They aim to make a profit on the transaction.
 So, you may need to shop around to get the best prices.

 That’s not all.
 How you invest in both the markets also differs.
-Let’s read that next.

-1. The players
+1. The Players

-The seller: On making a successful bid in an IPO, you buy the allotted securities directly from the company that issues those securities.
+The Seller: On making a successful bid in an IPO, you buy the allotted securities directly from the company that issues those securities.
 In regular stock investing, you buy shares from existing shareholders.
 Should you wish to sell shares that you already own, you can do so as well.

-The go-between: While there is no middleman in an IPO, the regular trade in stocks happens through an intermediary agent (such as a stockbroker).
+The Go-Between: While there is no middleman in an IPO, the regular trade in stocks happens through an intermediary agent (such as a stockbroker).

 Tip: Check that your intermediary agent is registered with the Securities and Exchange Board of India (SEBI) or recognised stock exchanges.
 This will help you safeguard your investments.

-2. The location
+2. The Location

 An IPO takes place on the primary market.
 It marks the first time that a company makes its shares available to the public for investment.